raspberrypilearning/robot-antenna/worksheet.md

 3. Add another jumper wire the other end of the resistor.

-4. Make another jumper wire and slot one end onto the short leg of the LED.
+4. Take another jumper wire and slot one end onto the short leg of the LED.
 You should end up with something that looks like this:

     ![](images/led-wired.png)